svetlana-so/jeanStore/README.md

 ## Description

-Jeans Store is an e-commerce application designed to help users browse and purchase jeans.
+Jeans Store is an e-commerce application designed to help users browse and purchase secondhand jeans.
 The application displays a list of available jeans, allows users to view detailed product information, and facilitates easy navigation between different product pages.

 ## Features